bregman-arie/rhoci/README.md

 A web service based on Jenkins to enhance user experience for Red Hat OpenStack CI users.
 This project allows you to:

-    * See all the jobs, builds and tests in one page, without loading additional pages
+    * View all jobs in one datatable where you can filter them based on different parameters
-    * Filter jobs, builds and tests based on different parameters (status, params, substring)
+    * View all builds in one datatable where you can filter them based on different parameters
+    * View all unique tests and how many times they failed or passed
     * Generate job definitions based on given input
     * Analyze build failures

-And more :)

 * [Requirements](#requirements)
 * [Installation](#installation)